How Did Atheists Respond to My Unjust Deplatforming?

 Did you tell the truth about what was said about me that was false?

-I mean, you understand the basic principle is they de-platform some pretty horrible people, which I don't agree with.
+I mean, you understand the basic principle is they deplatform some pretty horrible people, which I don't agree with.

-Did they say, well, you know, we've made a lot of Christians, we've made, you know, hundreds of millions of Christians uncomfortable over the decades with our very tough questions, but we've told them you must stand for the truth no matter what.
+Did they say, well, you know, you know, we've made a lot of Christians, we've made, you know, hundreds of millions of Christians uncomfortable over the decades with our very tough questions, but we've told them you must stand for the truth no matter what.

-Oh, a prominent atheist is being lied about?
+Oh, a prominent atheist is being lied about.

-I wish I could do this Homer Simpson disappear into the hedges behind me.
+Homer Simpson disappear into the hedges behind me.

-But, yeah, I mean, that's just the reality.
+But yeah, I mean, that's just the reality.

 I guess I just value the truth more than you do.